rust-lang/book/src/ch15-06-reference-cycles.md

 we change the list in `a` to point to `b`.
 At the end of `main`, Rust drops the variable `b`, which decreases the reference count of the `b` `Rc<List>` instance from 2 to 1.
-The memory that `Rc<List>` has on the heap won’t be dropped at this point, because its reference count is 1, not 0.
+The memory that `Rc<List>` has on the heap won’t be dropped at this point because its reference count is 1, not 0.
 Then Rust drops `a`, which decreases the reference count of the `a` `Rc<List>` instance from 2 to 1 as well.
 This instance’s memory can’t be dropped either, because the other `Rc<List>` instance still refers to it.
 The memory allocated to the list will